rparini/cxroots/README.rst

 Development
 -----------
 - Install the `pre-commit <https://pre-commit.com/>`_ and then run `pre-commit install`.
 The pre-commit scripts can also be run manually with `pre-commit run --all-files`
-- Uses `Black <https://github.com/psf/black/>`_ to maintain consistent formatting.
+- The project uses `Black <https://github.com/psf/black/>`_ to maintain consistent formatting.
 It is run as part of the pre-commit hook and is recommended to be run on save in the developer's editor.

 Release Procedure
 -----------------